Sridh4r/file-encryption-tool/README.md

 # text-encryption-tool

-this is an simple python program that can encrypt and decrypt the message with the help of the key if you don't have an key just press enter and the program will crate an random key for you for encryption and decrypt
+This is a simple Python program that can encrypt and decrypt messages with the help of a key.
+If you don’t have a key, just press Enter, and the program will create a random one for you.

+You can use this key for both encryption and decryption.